clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+The text reviews and apparments pictures need processing :

+For the reviews, first select the reviews written in english, vectorize them using the TFIDF method and finally reduce the dimensionality via the Principal Components Analsysis.

+For the pictures, after having scrapped the pictures and converted them into numpy arrays, we work in three steps :

+- compute the brightness and contrast,
+- compute the 5 top colors,
+- compute a PCA for the greyscale pictures.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: